 This & That News July 2020

-Fortunately, the lake level is going down, and there isn’t as much flooding compared to last summer, even though flooding is still an issue on some days.
-We found this question on the Internet in June: “Where is the best place to stop along the route from Put-in-Bay to Middle Bass Island Airport?”
-Here’s our answer: If you’re flying, you may not want to stop anywhere according to news July 2020
+Fortunately, the lake level is going down, and there isn’t as much flooding as last summer, even though flooding is still an issue on some days.
+In June, we found this question on the Internet: “Where is the best place to stop along the route from Put-in-Bay to Middle Bass Island Airport?”
+Here’s our answer: If you’re flying, you may not want to stop anywhere, according to news July 2020

-Ty Burgess was Life Flighted to St. Vincent Mercy on Saturday night, June 13, after suffering a stroke.
+Ty Burgess was Life Flighted to St. Vincent Mercy on Saturday night, June 13, after a stroke.
 He received emergency care within minutes.
-Thank you goes to the Put-In-Bay EMS for their life-saving action.
+Thank you.
+Goes to the Put-In-Bay EMS for their life-saving action.
 We look forward to seeing Ty out and about on the Island soon!
 Calling all Junior Rangers.
 There’s a new program this summer at Perry’s Monument.
 Join Ranger Andy and learn to fish.
 Thursday- Monday at 10, 12, and 3.
 Ask at the Visitors Center for more information.

 Don’t look for any visiting tourists from Canada soon!
 The latest is that the border will not open until July 21.
 That means that Americans can’t visit Pelee, nor can Pelee islanders visit any of the U.S. islands.
-It’s sad since we can all look outside our windows and see each other.
+It’s sad since we can all see each other outside our windows.
 We found this little post on the internet.
 “ATTENTION, you are no longer allowed to throw peanut shells on the floor at the Roundhouse at Put-in-Bay.
-This message from the Emergency Response team.”
+This message is from the Emergency Response team.”

 News July 2020 From The Friends of Stone Laboratory